snusnumrick/aiy_music_server/WIFI_SETUP_GUIDE.md

 The easiest way is to use the main setup script:
 1. Run `sudo ./setup.sh`
 2. Answer **"y"** when asked "Enable Captive Portal?".
+3. **Important**: During the installation of `iptables-persistent`, you will be prompted:
+   "Save current IPv4 rules?" -> **Answer "Yes"** "Save current IPv6 rules?" -> You can answer "No" unless you have specific IPv6 rules.

 Alternatively, you can manually configure it:
 1. Enable IP forwarding: `echo 1 | sudo tee /proc/sys/net/ipv4/ip_forward`